JumpTask logo

 FAQs

 You don’t need formal degrees.
-Strong communication, organization, and basic tech skills matter most.
+Strong communication, admin skills, organization, and basic tech skills matter most.
 Short online courses can help you learn tools, inbox systems, or even booking travel arrangements for clients.

 Start small.
 Learn the basics of social media management, email systems, or calendar tools.
 Practice with mock projects.
-Then apply for beginner roles or pitch small businesses directly.
+Then apply for beginner roles or pitch businesses directly to land your first client.

 Monika Ivanauskaite